yanlongbinluck/Tiny-ImageClassification-Tools/README.md

 ```

 ## Training
-download the ImageNet dataset(about 1.28M images in total) and set the hyper-parameters as follows:
+download the ImageNet dataset (about 1.28M images in total. use ```valprep.sh``` script to split 50000 val images to 1000 subfolders if needed.) and set the hyper-parameters as follows:
 ```
 # ================================================================================
 #                                 All Settings